Margaret Clark Prize

-This prize is awarded to an honours student in the Political Science and International Relations Programme who has completed an essay on an aspect of New Zealand government, politics, or international relations, and is judged to be most worthy of the award.
+This prize is awarded to an Honours or Masters student in the Political Science and International Relations Programme who has completed an essay on an aspect of New Zealand government, politics, or international relations, and is judged to be most worthy of the award.
 In any given year the prize may be shared between a maximum of two students.

 The prize is awarded on the recommendation of the Head of School of History, Philosophy, Political Science and International Relations in consultation with the academic staff and Head of Programme in Political Science and International Relations.

 The names of the students awarded this Prize will be inscribed on the Honours Board at the premises of the School.